luisbt07/messager-django/README.md

     - [Monitoring Containers](#monitoring-containers)
 4. [Entity Relational Diagram](#entity-relational-mapping)

+This project was developed to serve the Instructional Self project for both **Backend and Distributed Systems Development**.
+Students:

+    -
 ![DjangoMessager - Overview](https://github.com/luisbt07/messager-django/assets/57811501/6644fc79-a098-4a01-be7c-4064baca176a)
 ### Django framework
 This is a simple messager chat django-project, but with a lot of modern concepts using Docker Containers, Celery for async task queue configured with Redis(as Broker and Backend).